AnandJVishwakarma/ML_Basics/CHP_1_ML_Landscape/README.md

 **Utility function (or fitness function)**: that measures how good your model is.

 **Cost function**: that measures how bad your model is.

+# Main Challenges of Machine Learning:

+1. Insufficient Quantity of Training Data

+2. Nonrepresentative Training Dataz

+3. Poor-Quality Data
+    - Obviously, if your training data is full of errors, outliers, and noise (e.g., due to poor-quality measurements), it will make it harder for the system to detect the underlying patterns, so your system is less likely to perform well.

+4. Irrelevant Features
+    -  A critical part of the success of a Machine Learning project is coming up with a good set of features to train on.
+This process, called feature engineering, involves:
+        • Feature selection: selecting the most useful features to train on among existing features.
+        • Feature extraction: combining existing features to produce a more useful one (as we saw earlier, dimensionality reduction algorithms can help).
+        • Creating new features by gathering new data.

+5. Overfitting the Training Data
+    - Say you are visiting a foreign country and the taxi driver rips you off.
+You might be tempted to say that all taxi drivers in that country are thieves.
+Overgeneralizing is something that we humans do all too often, and unfortunately machines can fall into the same trap if we are not careful.
+In Machine Learning this is called **overfitting**: it means that the model performs well on the training data, but it does not generalize well.
+    - Constraining a model to make it simpler and reduce the risk of overfitting is called **regularization**.
+    - The amount of regularization to apply during learning can be controlled by a hyper‐parameter.
+A hyperparameter is a parameter of a learning algorithm (not of the model).
+As such, it is not affected by the learning algorithm itself; it must be set prior to training and remains constant during training.
+If you set the regularization hyper‐parameter to a very large value, you will get an almost flat model (a slope close to zero); the learning algorithm will almost certainly not overfit the training data, but it will be less likely to find a good solution.

+6. Underfitting the Training Data
+    - Underfitting is the opposite of overfitting: it occurs when your model is too simple to learn the underlying structure of the data.
+    - The main options to fix this problem are:
+        • Selecting a more powerful model, with more parameters
+        • Feeding better features to the learning algorithm (feature engineering)
+        • Reducing the constraints on the model (e.g., reducing the regularization hyper‐parameter)

+# Testing and Validating: